josephclark293/cis230pass/README.md

 <strong> Try to do the exercises without using notes </strong>.
 This will force you to learn the basic commands which will make your life easier.

 ## Week 3
 This is week is a review of selection statements.
 These are our first programs where it really requires us to read a problem and create some logic to solve the problem.
+The slides are [here]( https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%203/Selections.pdf).
+The [exercises](https://github.com/josephclark293/cis230pass/blob/master/Java%20Week%203/Selections%20Problems.pdf) are here.
+Again, do the exercises without use of reference as best as possible.